V1T: large-scale mouse V1 response prediction using a Vision Transformer: Results

-\textbf{Attention visualization} In addition to the performance gain in the proposed core modules, the self-attention mechanism inherent in Transformers can be used to visualize areas in the input image that the model learns to focus on.
+\textbf{Self-attention visualization} .
+In addition to the performance gain in the proposed core architecture, the self-attention mechanism inherent in Transformers can be used to visualize areas in the input image that the model learns to focus on.
 In our case, it allows us to detect the regions in the visual stimulus that drive the neural responses.
 To that end, we extracted the per-stimulus attention map learned by the V{ 1}T core module via Attention Rollout~\citep{abnar2020quantifying, dosovitskiy2021an}.
-Briefly, we averaged the attention weights (i.e. $\text{Softmax}(QK^T/\sqrt{d})$) across all attention heads in \texttt{MHA}, and then multiplied the weights over all layers (blocks), recursively.
-Figure~\ref{figure:attention-rollout} shows the normalized average attention weights superimposed to the input images from \textsc{Mouse A} in \textsc{Dataset S}, with more examples available in Appendix~\ref{appendix:behaviors-and-predictive-performance}.
-Given that the position of the computer monitor was chosen in order to center the population receptive field, V1 responses from the recorded region should be mostly influenced by the center of the image~\cite{willeke2022sensorium}.
+Briefly, we aggregated the attention weights (i.e. $\text{Softmax}(QK^T/\sqrt{d})$) across all heads in \texttt{MHA}, and then multiplied the weights over all layers (blocks), recursively.
+Figure~\ref{figure:attention_and_aRFs} shows the normalized average attention weights superimposed to the input images from \textsc{Mouse A}, with more examples available in Appendix~\ref{appendix:attention-rollout-maps}.
+Given that the position of the computer monitor was chosen in order to center the population receptive field, V1 responses from the recorded region should be mostly influenced by the center of the image~\citep{willeke2022sensorium}.
 Here, we can see a clear trend where the core module is focusing on the central regions of the images to predict the neural response, which aligns with our expectation from the experiment conditions.
-Interestingly, when the core module inputs the same image but with varying behaviors (i.e. test set, second row in Figure~\ref{figure:attention-rollout}), we noticed variations in the attention patterns.
+Interestingly, when the core module inputs the same image but with varying behaviors (i.e. Figure~\ref{figure:test_attention}), we noticed variations in the attention patterns.
 This suggests that the V{ 1}T core is able to take behavioral variables into consideration and adjust its attention solely based on the brain state.